 There are times when you see an unusual wine on a wine list in a favorite restaurant, or on the shelves of a favorite wine store and a sense of adventure takes over – you inquire, you listen, you decide to step into the unknown – a tasting adventure.

 This is one of the wines you may discover on such an adventure.
 It belongs to the category of “orange” or “amber” wines – possibly the wine category equivalent of hiking the Nepali Coast and sleeping next to a beautiful waterfall versus staying in the five-star resort just a few miles away.
 Both are wonderful experiences, but the appeal is quite different.

-Orange wines were introduced in “Wine of the Week” in June 2013.
-As noted then, the production of this style of wine is “a return to techniques utilized thousands of years ago, orange wine is basically white wine that has been fermented and (possibly) aged on the grape skins, extracting some color and a distinct flavor.”
+The production of this style of wine, orange wine, is “a return to techniques utilized thousands of years ago, orange wine is basically white wine that has been fermented and (possibly) aged on the grape skins, extracting some color and a distinct flavor.”
 In addition, orange wines are frequently produced and aged in ancient-style vessels: clay amphorae, or more “modern” wooden casks.
 The unique production style yields equally unique flavor profiles that are quite a leap from typical white wines (and reds, for that matter); expect distinct earthiness, intense (often funky) aromatics, savory flavors, and tannins (not typically found in white wines).

 This wine is produced in the Georgian Republic in the Caucasus – believed to be the historic home of wine-making from over 8,000 years ago.
 Kakheti, the region of production, is the most notable for quality, quantity, and for historic significance.
 In 2013, when Russia finally lifted the embargo on Georgian wines, these were the first to be exported.

 What is Rkatsiteli?